rdbliss/comma/README.md

 This is the repository of the program `comma`, designed to prove that comma sequences in arbitrary bases are finite.
-It uses an algorithm suggested by this great paper: [The Comma Sequence: A Simple Sequence With Bizarre Properties](https://arxiv.org/abs/2401.14346).
+It uses an algorithm suggested by the great paper [The Comma Sequence: A Simple Sequence With Bizarre Properties](https://arxiv.org/abs/2401.14346).

 The program is implemented in [go](https://go.dev/).
 Once you have that